 Deep Stream T Groups are high-impact, cutting-edge experiential weekend workshops for developing interpersonal and influence skills.
 Limited to 10 participants.

 EXPERIENTIAL LEARNING: You will spend most of the workshop engaged in experiential activities and direct interaction with other participants in T Group.

 MOVEMENT: Whole-body activities and somatic approaches enable you to practice embodied leadership, flexibility, and creativity in a spirit of fun and learning.

-HIGH-IMPACT COACHING: Senior facilitators from Stanford Graduate School of Business provide supportive in-the-moment coaching to optimize learning as you engage with participants and the group.
+HIGH-IMPACT COACHING: Senior facilitators from Berkeley Haas School of Business and Stanford Graduate School of Business provide supportive in-the-moment coaching to optimize learning as you engage with participants and the group.

 DIRECT FEEDBACK: Feedback from different participants and facilitators provides rare and valuable information about how you come across, including verbal and non-verbal behaviors you may not even be aware of.
 You will also practice giving feedback with the goal of minimizing defensiveness and influencing the recipient of your feedback to consider and take responsibility of their impact.

 This innovative and experiential workshop involves “Learning by Doing.”
 Impactful learning and development happens when every group member is actively engaging with others vs. silently observing.
 This kind of learning involves stretching outside of your comfort zone (with support and coaching), and can be a physically and emotionally demanding experience.
 Please reflect on whether you have the physical and emotional capacity for participating in this type of experience when you apply.

 Join us if you are ready to take some generative risks with others in an intense small group “Learning Lab” experience